Download Application Pre-Register HereDownload Trip Info PacketWhy We ServeRead Player Stories

 - Of course, this is Costa Rica!
 Surfing (with optional lessons), canopy tours, beautiful hikes, beach BBQ’s, and much more!

-This trip is open to high school & college aged boys who have a desire to play lacrosse and serve others in a cross-cultural environment.
+This trip is open to high school & college aged boys and girls who have a desire to play lacrosse and serve others in a cross-cultural environment.
 Additionally, applicants should have a demonstrated history of maturity, leadership, service, and ability to interact positively in a dynamic team environment.
 Preference will be given to upperclassmen.

 Interested players should download, fill out, and send in the trip application.
 Applicants will be contacted to schedule an interview.